-A lot of attorneys and doctors find it easy to attract traffic and visibility with their marketing.
+A lot of attorneys and podiatrists find it easy to attract traffic and visibility with their marketing.
 Conversion, though, is often a different story.
 Without a little prompting or direction, most people won’t reach out to your business on their own.
 They may enjoy your website.
 They may read your email and direct mail.
 They may even see your ads.

 But, if they don’t know what to do next, they probably won’t do anything at all.